Learn about the World of Diversified Data

-Our bachelor of science in statistics program empowers you to analyze big data and use statistical techniques to work in areas as diverse as business, finance, government, and health care.
-Mason Engineering will give you the skills most needed by today’s employers.
+Our Bachelor of Science in statistics program empowers you to analyze data (including big data), design experiments, and use statistical and data science (SDS) techniques to work in areas as diverse as business, finance, pharmaceuticals, government, health care, and wherever the evidence-based decision making is essential.
+Mason Statistics will train you to gain the knowledge and skills most needed by today’s employers.

-We offer three concentrations in our undergraduate program:
+We offer four concentrations in our undergraduate program:

 Undergraduate students in our program are required to complete a senior capstone project.
 They work in teams to address research questions.
 These projects help students develop an understanding of research methodology and promote critical and innovative thinking.

 Highly qualified students in certain BS programs, including any of the College of Engineering and Computing majors, have the option of obtaining an accelerated statistical science, MS. Students in an accelerated degree program must fulfill all university requirements for the master's degree.

 Minor in Statistics or Data Analysis

 The Statistics Minor provides students with a background in the methodology and application of statistics.
 It is intended to complement undergraduate degree programs in the College of Engineering and Computing and the College of Science, especially those programs that require MATH 113 Analytic Geometry and Calculus I, MATH 114 Analytic Geometry and Calculus II, and STAT 344 Probability and Statistics for Engineers and Scientists I as a part of the major requirements.